whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 ### Sabotaging Solidarity in Unhealthy Nations

-Authorities and wealthy people sabotage solidarity in countless ways.
+Authorities and wealthy people sabotage solidarity in many ways.

 #### Attacking our Spiritual Leaders